rstms/openbsd-custom-bootcd/README.md

 - system hostname `puffy`
 - root password set
 - user `admin` created with OpenSSH public key in `~/.ssh/authorized_keys`
-- system packages downloaded from cdn.openbsd.org
+- system package sets included on boot image
+- automatic `syspatch` on first boot
 - tty console enabled on boot
-- `doas` enabled for `admin`
+- `doas` enabled for `wheel` users

 -----

 ### Caution!
 This is a power tool with no safety guards.
 The resulting boot CD will automatically install onto the first hard drive.
 Take care not to leave it in inappropriate places such